 4. Babyccino, Lindfield

-Sometimes you just need a cafe that gets what parents need.
-Babyccino is that café.
 Conveniently located near Lindfield train station, this café is a hit with locals and a lifesaver for those in search of a kid-friendly café on the Upper North Shore.
 There’s a dedicated play area for children, so you can actually drink your coffee hot while the kids run amok.
-With an impressive all-day breakfast and lunch menu, Babyccino strikes the right balance between serving up good coffee, tasty food and a haven for frazzled parents.
+With an impressive all-day breakfast and lunch menu, Babyccino strikes the balance between playground and serving up good coffee, tasty food.
+Convenient parking is also available nearby on Pacific Highway, making it easy to transport the kiddos straight from the car to the café.

 Address: 317 Pacific Hwy, Lindfield NSW 2070